Centre: Centre for Lifelong Learning

 This Course will focus on the dynamics of working with Groups and Communities.
 It will sensitize students to the need for advocacy and networking and equip them with skills for community engagement.

-1. Understand the significance of Collective Action through Group and Community Mobilisation in the context of Older Adults
+Appreciate the significance of Collective Action such as Group and Community intervention and Advocacy and Networking in the context of Older Adults

 Nature and Scope of Collective Action; Types of Collective Action (Groups, intra- and inter-Community mobilization); group dynamics and processes as indicators of group development.